rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 const whatIsThat = amIFooOrBar({foo: "foo", bar: "bar"})
 ```

 TS compiler is working as expected.
-The behavior of `amIFooOrBar` is something you may
+The behavior of `amIFooOrBar` on `fooAndBar` is something you may
-not have thought about.
+not have thought about when implementing it.

 Personally, I try to avoid using subtyping features.
 They can be very useful but IMO should be not overused.
 Subtyping is related to Object Orientation.
 OO programming has an appeal of simplicity and I was seduced by it for
 many years.
 It took me a long time to realize that OO is not that simple.
-That is a long story, outside of the scope.
+That is a long story, outside of this note's scope.
 This comment should be filed under IMO as many developers disagree.
-Some front-end languages, notably PureScript (row polymorphism) and Elm (extensible records) use a much more restrictive and simpler approaches to allow implementing functions that work across types.
+Some front-end languages, notably PureScript (row polymorphism) and Elm (extensible records) use much more restrictive and simpler approaches that allow implementing functions that work across object-like record types.

 ### Recursive Types